Refuting James White on Acts 19:2 and Ephesians 1:13 - "Have ye received the Holy Ghost SINCE ye believed?"

 Agreeing with the King James Bible reading of "Have ye received the Holy Ghost SINCE ye believed?" are the following Bible translations: Tyndale 1525, Coverdale 1535 - ", the Great Bible 1540, Matthew's Bible (John Rogers) 1549, the Bishops' Bible 1568, the Geneva Bible 1599, the Beza New Testament 1599, the Bill Bible 1671, Whiston's Primitive N.T.
 1745, John Wesley's 1755 translation of the N.T., the Worsley Version 1770, the Clarke N.T.
 1795, the Newcomb N.T.
 1796, Webster's 1833, the Pickering N.T.
 1840, the Longman Version 1841, the Hussey N.T.
 1845, the Hewett N.T.
 1850, the Murdock Translation 1851, The Commonly Received Version 1851, the Boothroyd Bible 1853, The Revised N.T.
 1862, the Anderson N.T.
 1865, the Dillard N.T.
 1885, the Clarke N.T.
 1913, Lamsa's 1933 translation of the Syriac Peshitta - "Have you received the Holy Spirit SINCE you were converted?", J.P.
 Green's Modern KJV 1998.

-Other English Bible translations that have it just as the King James Bible does - "Have ye received the Holy Ghost SINCE ye believed?" are The Word of Yah 1993, God's First Truth 1999, The Tomson New Testament 2002, The Evidence Bible 2003, The Revised Geneva Bible 2005, Bond Slave Version 2009, The New Testament 2009 by Jonathan Mitchell, Jubilee Bible 2010, Hebraic Transliteration Scripture 2010 - "Have ye received the Ruach HaKodesh SINCE ye believed?", Conservative Bible 2011 - “Have you received the Holy Spirit SINCE you believed?”, the Work of God's Children Illustrated Bible 2011 and The Holy Bible, Modern English Version 2014 - "Have you received the Holy Spirit SINCE you believed?”.
+Other English Bible translations that have it just as the King James Bible does - "Have ye received the Holy Ghost SINCE ye believed?" are The Word of Yah 1993, God's First Truth 1999, The Tomson New Testament 2002, The Evidence Bible 2003, The Revised Geneva Bible 2005, Bond Slave Version 2009, The New Testament 2009 by Jonathan Mitchell, Jubilee Bible 2010, Hebraic Transliteration Scripture 2010 - "Have ye received the Ruach HaKodesh SINCE ye believed?", Conservative Bible 2011 - “Have you received the Holy Spirit SINCE you believed?”, the Work of God's Children Illustrated Bible 2011, The Holy Bible, Modern English Version 2014 - "Have you received the Holy Spirit SINCE you believed?” and The New Matthew Bible 2016.

 Even the NIV and TNIV footnote that this phrase can be translated as "AFTER (or since) you believed."